Anyone 5 or older living

 Aside from commonly reported side effects after vaccination, like tiredness and muscle soreness, there is no risk of getting COVID-19 from the vaccines and they cannot affect your genetics or DNA.
 (CDC)

-Do current vaccines protect against all COVID-19 variants?
+Do COVID-19 vaccines protect against variants?

 How many times a year will I need to get vaccinated against COVID-19?